 Who it's best for: People who like to cook and want a little more personalization.
 Home Chef is unique in that it lets you customize most meals by swapping, upgrading, or even doubling up on the protein in the recipe.
 It also has the most flexible subscription options — up to six servings a day for as many as six days a week.

-How many recipes: 17 weekly recipes to choose from, plus add-ons like strawberry orange smoothies.
+How many recipes: 30-plus weekly recipes to choose from, plus add-ons like bread, dessert, and extra protein.

-Cost: Meals cost $10 per serving, and delivery is free for orders over $49.
+Cost: Meals start at $6.99 per serving, with shipping price depending on your meal plan.
 You can order meals for two, four, or even six people, anywhere from two to six days a week.